Azure-Samples/azure-search-rest-samples/README.md

-# Postman collections for Azure AI Search
+# REST examples for Azure AI Search

-This repository provides Postman collections used in REST API walkthroughs:
+This repository provides REST API examples:

-+ custom-analyzers collection
++ custom-analyzers
-+ debug-sessions collection
++ debug-sessions
-+ index-encrypted-blobs collection
++ index-encrypted-blobs
-+ indexer-mysql
-+ knowledge-store collection
++ knowledge-store
-+ projections collection
++ projections
-+ query-examples collection
-+ quickstart collection
++ quickstart
-+ quickstart-vectors collection
++ quickstart-vectors
-+ semantic-search collection
++ semantic-ranker
-+ skill-examples collection
++ skill-examples
-+ tutorial collection
++ skillset-tutorial

-All collections are saved in JSON, in the V2 collection format.

-To use these collections, import them into **Postman** and then update the collection variables to use your own search service and admin API key.
+To use these samples, open a `.rest` file in Visual Studio Code with the REST client, and thenn update the  variables to use your own search service and admin API key.